Ferhat Encü

-Ferhat Encü (born 5 August 1985) is a Kurdish–Turkish politician and former member of the Turkish Parliament in the Sirnak Province.
+Ferhat Encü (born 5 August 1985) is a Kurdish politician and former member of the Turkish Parliament in the Şırnak Province.
 Encü is well known for a speech that he gave on the floor of the Parliament in Ankara.
-In his speech, Encü criticized the Turkish government for their violence and mistreatment of the Kurds.
+In his speech, Encü criticized the Turkish government for their alleged violence and mistreatment of the Kurds.
 After delivering the speech, Encü was arrested and stripped of his parliamentary immunity.